vishwajeet95cy/javascript_interview/README.md

 3. How to find factors of a given integer?
 4. How to find fibonacci sequence?
 5. How to find Factorial(n!) of a given number?
+6. How to find intersection of two arrays/sets?